The Best Cold Email Subject Lines & How to Write Them

 Some of the most common uses for cold email campaigns are:

 • Hiring and recruitment: A company can use cold emails to catch prospects' attention and recruit them.
-Hiring emails are usually sent through popular professional platforms like LinkedIn.
+Hiring emails are usually sent through a popular professional recruitment platform like LinkedIn.

 • Invitations: Cold emails can be used to create a meeting request.
 Others have also used this marketing tool to ask for collaborative work on podcasts and webinars.